-Allowance for Loan Losses: Allowance for loan losses is established as losses are estimated to have occurred through a provision for loan losses charged to earnings.
+Allowance for Loan Losses: The allowance for loan losses is a valuation allowance for probable incurred credit losses.
+Allowance for loan losses is established as losses are estimated to have occurred through a provision for loan losses charged to earnings.
 Loan losses are charged against the allowance when management believes the uncollectability of a loan balance is confirmed.
 Subsequent recoveries, if any, are credited to the allowance.